 How Codependency Helps Addiction Thrive [Enabling]

-Codependency is a relationship where one person struggles with addiction almost always leads to enabling the addiction.
+Codependency is a relationship where one person struggles with addiction and almost always leads to enabling the addiction.

-If you protect your partner from punishment or consequences for their substance use, you’re not allowing them to feel the actual consequences.
+If you protect your partner from punishment or consequences for their substance use, you’re not allowing them to feel the consequences.
 If they feel consequences, why would they seek help?
 You may even enable them unto their death.
 This is a surefire way to encourage them to continue their addiction.
 They think you’ll always be there to protect them from their actions.

 For instance, according to the Washington State Department of Enterprise Services, examples of enabling include:

 - Taking over the responsibilities of the user